homeputers/ebal/README.md

 This will create the required tables such as the `user`, `member`, and `group` tables as well as the join table for member assignments.

+## Frontend

+A lightweight React frontend lives in the `frontend` directory.
+It uses TypeScript but still relies on CDN scripts for React, React Router and Bootstrap, so there are no npm dependencies.
+The compiled files under `frontend/dist` are not version controlled, so run `tsc` inside the `frontend` folder to generate them and then open `frontend/index.html`.